 Like GFP, Spinach can be used to visualize mRNA in live cells over time making it an indispensable research tool for imaging intracellular RNA activities.
 Since Spinach does not require protein translation, it can also be used to image non-coding RNA.
 Due to the innate flexibility of RNA, Spinach can be engineered into sensors that detect specific targets of interest.
 Finally, our technology is available in different colors (e.g. Corn, Broccoli, Radish) and can be used for the simultaneous study of RNA-RNA, RNA-DNA, and RNA-protein interactions.

-Lucerna aims to overcomes the existing limitations of studying RNA by developing a suite of ready-to-use imaging reagents and custom developed sensors.
+Lucerna aims to overcome the existing limitations of studying RNA by developing a suite of ready-to-use imaging reagents and custom developed sensors.
 Whether your needs include basic research, high-throughput drug screening, or industrial bioproduction, Spinach and its variants can help you reach your goals.
 The Spinach™ technology offers you a significantly improved understanding of RNA dynamics for both therapeutic and commercial applications.

 For more detailed information, please download our Lucerna technology presentation.